isomerpages/mlaw-corp/news/press-releases/_posts/2013-06-30-Amendments-to-the-Legal-Aid-and-Advice-Act-and-related-regulations-to-take-effect-from-1-July-2013.md

 ---
-layout: post
-title: Amendments to the Legal Aid and Advice Act and related regulations to take effect from 1 July 2013
+title: 'Amendments to the Legal Aid and Advice Act and related regulations to take effect from 1 July 2013'
 permalink: /news/press-releases/laaa-implementation-2013
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 30 Jun 2013 Posted in [Press releases](/news/press-releases)